pradyutnair/Data-Challenge-2/README.md

 # Dataset Creation
 The primary focus is on the Street Dataset provided by the Government of UK and is available here- https://data.police.uk/data/.
-This was also converted into a pickle file for faster loading and EDA.
+This was also converted into a pickle file for efficiency in EDA.

 ### Step 1